Create a Pollinator Paradise in Your Flower Garden

 • Provide water and “puddling” stations – pollinating is thirsty work!
 Bees often get dehydrated during the day, so leaving them some shallow pools of clean water helps them tremendously.
 Add small stones to the pool so that they have something to stand on while they drink.

-• Avoid using pesticides – try natural remedies to deter the “bad” bugs and invite “good” bugs to even the score (ie: don’t kill spiders and other pest predators if you can manage it.)
+• Avoid using pesticides – try natural remedies to deter the “bad” bugs and invite “good” bugs to even the score (for example: don’t kill spiders and other pest predators if you can manage it.)

 • Plant colorful and fragrant flowers for best results